pre-srfi/make-float/README.md

 ### Make reals

+The procedures in this section return an inexact real number built from components using the same method as the Scheme implementation's version of `string->number` does.

-In the following procedures, the `precision` argument says what floating-point precision to use for the number being built.
+The `precision` argument says what floating-point precision to use for the number being built.

-The standard values for `precision` are all symbols whose names are one lowercase letter each.
-The symbol `e` means to use the underlying Scheme implementation's default precision (which may be configurable in a non-standard way).
-The symbols `s`, `f`, `d`, `l` mean a short, single, double, and long float, respectively.
+The standard values for `precision` are the lowercase letters `e`, `s`, `f`, `d`, `l`.
+The letter `e` means to use the underlying Scheme implementation's default precision (which may be configurable in a non-standard way).
+The other letters stand for a short, single, double, and long float, respectively.
 These precisions are explained in R7RS section 6.2.5. (_Syntax of numerical constants_).
+The standard letters may be given as a character object, a one-character string, or a symbol whose name is a one-character string.

 There may be other valid values for the `precision` argument with an implementation-defined meaning.

-`(inexact-real-from-strings precision int frac exp) -> real`
+`(inexact-real-from-strings int frac precision exp) -> real`

+Passed `int` and `frac` strings, the precision, and an `exp` string.

-Passed the precision followed by three strings with the base-10 digits of the integer part, fractional part, and the exponent, respectively.
+`int`, `frac`, and `exp` give the digits of the integer part, the fractional part, and the exponent, respectively.
+It is an error to pass strings containing characters other than decimal digits.
+Of particular note is that no whitespace, underscores, commas, or periods are permitted.
+A zero-length string has the same meaning as `"0"`.
-Returns a real number built from those using the same method as the Scheme implementation's version of `string->number` does.

-All strings must contain only digits with no whitespace or other characters.
-The `int` and `exp` strings are allowed to start with a `+` or `-` character indicating the sign of the integer part and the exponent, respectively.
-No sign is the same as a `+` sign.
+However, the `int` and `exp` strings are allowed to start with a `+` or `-` character indicating the sign of the integer part and the exponent, respectively.
+It is an error if the sign is repeated, or if it is not the first character of the string.
+A string consisting only of a sign is not permitted; the sign is only valid when followed by one or more digits.
+A string starting with a digit is interpreted the same way as a string starting with a `+` sign.

-`(inexact-real-from-integers precision int frac frac-length exp) -> real`
+`(inexact-real-from-integers int frac frac-length precision exp) -> real`

-Passed the precision followed by four integers.
-Returns a real number built from those using the same method as the Scheme implementation's version of `string->number` does.

-* `int` is the integer part and can be negative.
+Passed `int`, `frac`, and `frac-length` integers, the precision, and an `exp` integer.

+`int` gives the integer part without the fractional part. `exp` is the exponent (i.e. the power of 10).

-* `frac` are the fractional digits taken as a whole number and must be nonnegative.
+`frac` are the digits making up the fractional part interpreted as an integer in their own right.
 E.g. the `frac` value for `0.1234` would be `1234`.
-The `frac` value for `0.0015` would be `15`.
+The value for `0.0015` would be `15`.

-* `frac-length` says how many decimal digits there are intended to be in the fractional part.
-This information is needed to account for the case where the fractional part has leading zeros.
+`frac-length` says how many decimal places there are supposed to be in the fractional part.
+The `frac-length` argument is needed to distinguish fractional parts with different numbers of leading zeros.

-* `exp` is the exponent (i.e. the power of 10) and can be negative.
+E.g. the `frac-length` value for both `0.1234` and `0.0015` would be `4`.

+Pass an `int` or `exp` value of `0` for a number without an integer part or an exponent, respectively.
+Pass `frac` and `frac-length` values of `0` for a number without a fractional part.

+All integers must be exact.
+One or both of `int` and `exp` may be negative.
+It is an error to pass a negative `frac` or `frac-length`.

 ### Break reals